AmpliconSuite/AmpliconArchitect/README.md

 ### Recent updates:

+### December 2024 update
+- `1.5.r0` adds the following features:
+  - Caching of discordant read pairs during SV identification to reduce lookups on bam file.
+This gives a speedup of about 2x on average, but likely better returns on samples with incredibly large numbers of SVs.
+  - Optimizations to fetching of downsampled reads (alters results slightly as randomness of downsampled reads is updated)
+  - Optimization to intersection detection implemented in AA.
+Results in a small speedup.
+  - Add support for parsing of SV VCF generated in GRIDSS having extra column for normal.
+  - Logging improvements
+  - Typo fixes (PR by cmdcolin)

 ### June 2024 update
 - `1.4.r2` provides better handling of convergence failures during Mosek optimization and improves logging.